-And now the frost had continued for several weeks, and Tommy had taken advantage of the evenings, which generally proved clear and star-light, to improve his knowledge of the heavens.
+And now the frost had continued for several weeks, and Tommy had taken advantage of the evenings, which generally proved clear and starlight, to improve his knowledge of the heavens.
 He had already ornamented his paper globe with several of the most remarkable constellations.
-Around the Pole-star he had discovered Perseus and Andromeda, and Cepheus and Cassiopeia's Chair.
-Between these and the bright Orion, which rose every night and glittered in the south, he discovered seven small stars that were set in a cluster, and called the Pleiades.
-Then, underneath Orion, he discovered another glittering star, called Sirius, or the Dogstar.
-All these he continually observed, journeyed every night from east to west, and then appeared the evening after in their former places.
-"How strange it is," observed Tommy, one day to Mr. Barlow, "that all these stars should be continually turning about the earth!"
-"How do you know," replied Mr. Barlow, "that they turn at all?"

-Tommy.
-Because I see them move every night.

-Mr. Barlow.
-But how are you sure that it is the stars which move every night, and not the earth itself?"
+Around the Polestar he had discovered Perseus and Andromeda, and Cepheus, and Cassiopeïa's Chair.
+Between these and the bright Orion, which arose every night and glittered in the south, he discovered seven small stars that were set in a cluster, and called the Pleiades Then, underneath Orion, he discovered another glittering star called Sirius, or the Dog-star.
+All these, he continually observed, journeyed every night from east to west, and then appeared, the evening after, in their former places.
+"How strange it is," observed Tommy one day to Mr. Barlow, "that all these stars should be continually turning about the earth!"-"How do you know," replied Mr. Barlow, "that they turn at all?"-T. Because I see them move every night.-Mr. B. But how are you sure that it is the stars which move every night, and not the earth itself?

-Tommy considered, and said, "But then I should see the

-earth move, and the stars stand still."

-Mr. Barlow.
-What, did you never drive in a coach?
-Tommy.
-Yes, sir, very often, as you sat still, and went along a level road?

-Mr. Barlow.
-And did you then see that the coach moved,

-Tommy.
-No, sir; but I have often thought that the houses

-and trees, and all the country, glided swiftly along by the windows of the coach.

-Mr. Barlow.
-And did you never sail in a boat?

-Tommy.
-Yes, I have; and I have observed the same thing; for I remember I have often thought the shore was running away from the boat, instead of the boat from the shore.

-Mr. Barlow.
-If that is the case, it is possible, even though the earth should move, instead of the stars, that you might only see what you do at present, and imagine that the earth you are upon was at rest.

-Tommy.
-But is it not more likely that such little things as the stars and sun should move, than such a large thing as the earth.

-Mr. Barlow.
-And how do you know that the stars and sun are so small?

-Tommy.
-I see them to be so, sir.
-The stars are so small that they are hardly to be seen at all; and the sun itself, which is much larger, does not seem bigger than a small round table.
+The Conflict between the Grecians and the Persians

+Tommy considered, and said, "But then I should see the earth move, and the stars stand still."-Mr. B. What, did you never ride in a coach?-T. Yes, sir, very often.-Mr. B. And did you then see that the coach moved, as you sat still and went along a level road?-T. No, sir; I protest I have often thought that the houses and trees, and all the country, glided swiftly along by the windows of the coach.-Mr. B. And did you never sail in a boat?-T. Yes, I have; and I protest I have observed the same thing: for I remember, I have often thought the shore was running away from the boat, instead of the boat from the shore. -Mr. B. If that be the case, it is possible, even though the earth should move, instead of the star, that you might only see what you do at present, and imagine that the earth you are upon was at rest.-T. But is it not more likely that such little things as the stars and sun should move, than such a large thing as the earth?-Mr. B. And how do you know that the stars and sun are so small?-T. I see them to be so, sir.
+The stars are so small, that they are hardly to be seen at all; and the sun itself, which is much larger, does not seem bigger than a small round table.

 The day after this conversation, as the weather was bright and clear, Mr. Barlow went out to walk with Harry and Tommy.
-As by this time Tommy was inured to fatigue, and able to walk many miles, they continued their excursion over the hills, till at last they came in sight of the sea.
+As, by this time, Tommy was inured to fatigue, and able to walk many miles, they continued their excursion over the hills, till at last they came in sight of the sea.
 As they were diverting themselves with the immense prospect of water that was before them, Mr. Barlow perceived something floating at a distance, so small as to be scarcely discernible by the eye.
 He pointed it out to Tommy, who with some difficulty was able to distinguish it, and asked him what he thought it was.